voshna123/med_sumarry/README.md

 # med_sumarry
-Accepts medical documents and categorizes them to type of passage
+Accepts medical documents and categorizes them to type of passage Trained on pubmed 200K dataset